MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossTenantHostUrl.md

 Get-SPOCrossTenantHostUrl
 ```

-The command returns the cross tenant host url.
+This command returns the cross-tenant host URL.

 ## PARAMETERS